freddavies/PypeIt/doc/dev/development.rst

         The :ref:`dev-suite` is *extensive* and takes significant computing resources and time.
 The PypeIt development team consistently executes these tests using cloud computing.
-We recommend you ensure that your pypeit branch successfully runs on either a specific instrument of interest or ``shane_kast_blue`` first, and then someone on the PypeIt development team can execute the tests in the cloud.
+We recommend you ensure that your PypeIt branch successfully runs on either a specific instrument of interest or ``shane_kast_blue`` first, and then someone on the PypeIt development team can execute the tests in the cloud.
 From the top-level directory of the :ref:`dev-suite`, you can run all tests for